marcusalenius/marcusalenius.github.io/markdown/attention.md

 How can we consider multiple linguistic features at once?
 Instead of using just one value space, we will use multiple.
 Each space will capture a different linguistic pattern and update the embeddings in its own way.

-Let's call the value transformation we discussed earlier the *semantic* space.
+Let's call the value space we discussed earlier the *semantic* space.
 It is tuned to reflect how words are used in context.
 Take the phrase "I ate a banana and a red apple".
 The semantic space works just as before: it gives the most effect of pulling "apple" towards "banana", separating it from the technology brand.

 <div class="body-image">
     <video src="attention-semantic-transformation.mp4"></video>